Unconditional full linear convergence and optimal complexity of adaptive iteratively linearized FEM for nonlinear PDEs: Adaptive algorithm

 \section{Adaptive algorithm}

-For the numerical approximation of problem~\eqref{eq:exact_solution_disc}, the adaptive Algorithm~\ref{algorithm} steers the mesh-refinement with index $\ell$, the inexact iterative linearization with index $k$, and the contractive algebraic solver with index $j$.
+For the numerical approximation of problem~\eqref{eq:exact_solution_disc}, the Algorithm~\ref{algorithm} steers the adaptive mesh-refinement with index $\ell$, the inexact iterative linearization with index $k$, and the contractive algebraic solver with index $j$.
 In each step $(\ell,k,j)$, it yields an approximation $u_\ell^{k,j}\in\XX_\ell$ to the unique (unavailable) exact discrete solution $u_\ell^\star \in \XX_\ell$ to~\eqref{eq:exact_solution_disc}.
 The summary of notation is presented in Table~\ref{tab_not}.

 Some remarks are in order to explain the nature of Algorithm~\ref{algorithm}.
 The innermost loop (Algorithm~\ref{algorithm}(i.b) with index \(j\)) steers the algebraic solver.
-Note that the exact solution $u_\ell^{k,\star}$ of~\eqref{eq:banach_non_pert} is not computed but only approximated by the iterates $u_\ell^{k,j}$.
+Note that the exact solution $u_\ell^{k,\star}$ of~\eqref{eq:linearized_pb} is not computed but only approximated by the iterates $u_\ell^{k,j}$.
 The middle loop (Algorithm~\ref{algorithm}(i) with index \(k\)) steers the iterative linearization.
-Moreover, the iterative linearization~\eqref{eq:banach_non_pert} is perturbed, since instead of the unavailable $u_\ell^{k,\star}$, we use the computed final iterate $u_\ell^{k,\jj}$; cf.~\eqref{eq:linearization:exact}--\eqref{eq:coercive}.
-When compared to~\cite{hpsv2021,afem+sum_preprint}, we stress the new stopping criterion~\eqref{eq:st_crit_pcg} for the algebraic solver, while the stopping criterion~\eqref{eq:st_crit_pic} for the iterative linearization is structurally the same as in~\cite{ghps2021,hpsv2021,hpw2021, afem+sum_preprint}.
-Finally, the outermost loop (with index \(\ell\)) steers the local adaptive mesh-refinement.
-To this end, the D\"orfler marking criterion~\eqref{eq:doerfler} from~\cite{doerfler1996} is employed to mark elements $T \in \MM_\ell$ for refinement.
-Note that Algorithm~\ref{algorithm} uses \emph{nested iteration}, i.e., each loop is initialized with the previously available approximation.
+Moreover, the iterative linearization~\eqref{eq:linearized_pb} is perturbed, since instead of the unavailable $u_\ell^{k,\star}$, we use the computed final iterate $u_\ell^{k,\jj}$; cf.~\eqref{eq:linearization:exact}--\eqref{eq:coercive}.